-The Library provides nine computers, plus a printer, to facilitate the work of College
+The Library provides nine computers, plus a printer, to facilitate the work of College students for multiple purposes, e.g. thesis work and information searching through the Internet.
 Game playing on the Library computers is strictly prohibited.

-10. COMPUTER ROOM
+10. Computer Room

-The Computer Room is located in Room 304 on the $3^{rd}$ floor.
+The Computer Room is located in Room 304 on the 3rd floor.
 The normal open hours are 8:00 a.m. - 6:00 p.m.
+Students need to fill out a "Request Form" for working overtime in the Computer Room.